Safety Precautions: Covid-19

 - Providing troubleshooting support and potential DIY fixes for controllers that are not able to be sent in for repair.

-- Accept any non-warranty repair or upgrade for the foreseeable future.
+- Accept any non-warranty repair or upgrade until the proper protocols have been established

-Please do your part to keep your neighbor safe. #washyourhands
+Please do your part to keep your neighbor safe <3 #washyourhands

 Battle Beaver Updates: